 Maynard and his coworkers developed a VTE prevention protocol, tested it, found it highly successful, and published it for other centers to use.
 Under the new protocol, every new or transferred patient is evaluated for his or her risk of developing a blood clot, and the appropriate measures are ordered.
 Nurses act as another line of defense, and can help identify patients who might otherwise have slipped between the cracks as their bleeding risk or clot risk changed.

 The protocol, or tool kit, is now offered on the Society of Hospital Medicine (SHM) website, where it is the centerpiece of a SHM VTE Prevention Collaborative involving 30 medical centers from all over the country.
 As part of the Prevention Collaborative, Maynard is one of two mentors who work with hospitalists around the country.
 By telephone and email, he advises hospitalists who download and use the patient care protocols he has helped to develop.

 “We identify the best practices and try to build them into a protocol on the front line of use so that every patient is exposed to that treatment practice.
 And we enable others beyond our local environment to do the same thing,” said Maynard.

 Maynard has been a major figure in national efforts to improve the quality of inpatient care for many years.
 He is a leading member of the Society of Hospital Medicine, and has also worked nationally on inpatient management of diabetes and other common inpatient problems.

-The UCSD Division of Hospital Medicine focuses on the special issues that affect the health and care of patients who are hospitalized at UCSD.
+The UC San Diego Division of Hospital Medicine focuses on the special issues that affect the health and care of patients who are hospitalized at UC San Diego.
 Its mission is to provide excellent clinical care, educate residents and students, and to improve the quality and safety of inpatient care via team approaches to health systems redesign.

 # # #